kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // AllowCredentials indicates whether the actual cross-origin request
     // allows to include credentials.
     //
-    // The only valid value for the header `Access-Control-Allow-Credentials`
+    // The only valid value for the `Access-Control-Allow-Credentials`
-    // is true (case-sensitive).
+    // response header is true (case-sensitive).
-    //
-    // If the credentials are not allowed in cross-origin requests,
-    // the gateway will omit the header `Access-Control-Allow-Credentials`
-    // entirely rather than setting its value to false.
     //
     // Input:
     //   Origin: https://foo.example